Copyediting vs Proofreading

 So, Do You Really Need Both?

 If copyediting and proofreading are so similar, do you really need both?
-The short answer: yes.
-The long answer: it depends on how many errors your manuscript starts off with and how many you’re okay with being missed.
+The short answer: Yes.
+The long answer: It depends on how many errors your manuscript starts off with and how many you’re okay with being missed.
 That’s right, your editor is going to miss some errors—it’s just the nature of the beast.
 We are human, after all.

 To minimize the amount of missed mistakes, I like to complete two passes per round of edits on my clients’ manuscripts, and yes, I still find lingering errors during my second passes.
-It’s just a fact that no editor is going to be able to catch 100% of the errors in your manuscript.
+It’s just a fact that no editor is going to be able to catch 100 percent of the errors in your manuscript.
 Unfortunately, absolute perfectionism is just not realistic.
 Even traditionally published books have been known to have errors.
 The good news is a few minor errors should not impact the overall success of your book.

 How Many Errors Will Remain?